COMPARISON

 IronPDF uses ChromePdfRenderer as its primary rendering class, with RenderHtmlAsPdf() accepting HTML strings and returning PdfDocument objects.
 For adding text to existing documents, TextStamper provides properties like Text, FontSize, HorizontalOffset, and VerticalOffset, applied via ApplyStamp().
 Document loading uses PdfDocument.FromFile() and saving uses SaveAs().

-The library has no paragraph limits.
+The library has no page limits.
 Full CSS3 support includes Flexbox, Grid layouts, and JavaScript execution, allowing developers to use web technologies they already know for PDF generation.

 Architecture and Layout Approach Comparison